CHAPTER 4 CONTINUED ACCRETION PART I

 Case by Case from Chart 4.1

-2. A) All motion of D stops and D torques.
-All motion of A stops and goes into torque.
+2. A) All motion of A and D stops and goes into torque.
 All motion of BC is stopped and goes into A, speeding A's torque.
 So BC are left motionless, and AD are torquing to each other.
+Depending on the angle of D on A;

 3. A) D hits C, both lose their linear motion, and C loses its orbital motion.
 However when C torques it re-hits A and B and accelerating them both but their vectors compound, so B runs into A accelerating it, with all establishing a equilibrium of motion, moving away from CD.
 So A-B go off with a speed > c.